chocolatey/choco-wiki/HelpersInstallChocolateyEnvironmentVariable.md

 Install-ChocolateyEnvironmentVariable creates an environment variable with the specified name and value.
 The variable is persistent and will remain after reboots and across multiple PowerShell and command line sessions.
-The variable can be scoped either to the user or to the machine.
-If machine level scoping is specified, the command is elevated to an administrative session.
+The variable can be scoped either to the User or to the Machine.
+If Machine level scoping is specified, the command is elevated to an administrative session.

 ## Notes

 This command will assert UAC/Admin privileges on the machine when `-VariableType Machine`.

+This will add the environment variable to the current session.

 ## Aliases